garynobles/gygaia/README.md

 #create a polygon of common area to clip against the resulting pointcloud or original pointcloud
 // these commands calculte the bounds of the pointcloud.

 docker run -it --rm -v /p/KAP:/opt/data chambbj/pdal-noble-kernel pdal info opt/data/1.las --boundary

+// create a pipeline which exports the boundary as a shp and clips the other las based on the boundary of the current las.

 docker run -it --rm -v /p/KAP:/opt/data chambbj/pdal-noble-kernel pdal info opt/data/2.las --boundary

 #combine